How the InterVASP Messaging Standard (IVMS) Enables the FATF Travel Rule

-If you have been trying to understand the FATF Travel Rule for virtual assets (we recommend our article on the basics of the Travel Rule), you’ve noticed that its main purpose is the exchange of information between Virtual Assets Service Providers (VASPs).
+If you have been trying to understand the Financial Action Task Force (FATF) Travel Rule for virtual assets (we recommend our article on the basics of the Travel Rule), you’ve noticed that its main purpose is the exchange of information between virtual asset service providers (VASPs).
 VASPs have to send similar data with each transaction, and if there was no naming convention, how would a VASP know which information refers to which required piece of data?

 Let’s look at an example on the data of the originator person:

 If the exchange of information was rarely performed, manual work would do the job, and the compliance person responsible could probably infer the meaning of each data point.
 However, automating processes to reduce errors is a key factor in modern compliance.
 This is even more critical when exchanging Travel Rule information since, according to the FATF, it should be a frequent activity performed by the VASP's compliance team.

 Therefore, players of the cryptocurrency ecosystem have come together to build the InterVASP Messaging Standard (IVMS), allowing data exchange in a standardised way, increasing interoperability.
 Established by the Chamber of Digital Commerce, Global Digital Finance (GDF), and the International Digital Asset Exchange Association (IDAXA), the Joint Working Group on InterVASP Messaging Standards (JWG) holds weekly calls, led by Siân Jones and Neil Samtani from XReg Consulting.

 The IVMS is an universal common language for communication of required originator and beneficiary information between virtual asset service providers, or in short, the Travel Rule.